Coaching for Success – top tips to get the most from coaching

-Coaching is becoming more popular and many business leaders, in search for success, are taking up the opportunity to use coaching to support the development of their business.
-Many people go into coaching not knowing what it really is or even how to get best use from their coaching relationship.
+Coaching is becoming more popular and many business leaders, in search of success, are taking up the opportunity to use coaching to support the development of their business.
+Many people go into coaching not knowing what it really is or even how to get the best use from their coaching relationship.
 It is important to think about coaching and what you want to achieve through coaching.

 Don't fret about this as your coach can help with this as they are skilled at asking the right questions to help you figure things out if you are feeling stuck or unclear!
 Here are some tips that my clients have found useful previously:

 Prepare physically and mentally for your coaching.
 Think about the best place and time to have your coaching.
 When and where will you be more likely to be focused on yourself and not concerned with others’ needs or your other priorities?

 Organise your own record keeping of the sessions for planning, recording, reminding, and evaluation purposes.
 It is important that you write down what goals you set for yourself and what actions you will take to achieve these goals.
 These notes are written reminders of your actions and help you to stay focused and on track between sessions.

 Think about what topics it would be valuable to cover during the sessions.
 These might be long or short term issues, dilemmas, problems.
 Bring more than you think you could cover.
 There will always be another time – or else you might be able to discuss some of it by email after the session.

 Prioritise which topic has the most potential for impact on your life and expect to start with that one: never 'leave the best till last'.
 Avoid matters that you will deal with during the course of your daily home and work routine.
 Bring things that are important and that you know can have a significant positive impact on helping you achieve your goals.

 Be clear what help you want from your coach on each topic by reframing each issue, dilemma, problem as a question.
 E.g. ‘worrying about my deputy’ might translate to ‘What should I do about the mediocre performance of my deputy?